stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

     v = img;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We can combine this syntax in many possible ways to create arrays of arrays,
+We can combine these operations in many possible ways to create arrays of
-arrays of structs, and so on.
+arrays, arrays of structs, and so on.
 For example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
     v[0]["name"] = "bob";